-In Years 7, 8 and 9 students follow a broad and balanced Key Stage 3 curriculum which meets the requirements of the National Curriculum.
-The curriculum is carefully designed to ensure all students can build powerful subject knowledge, learn subject specific skills and, most importantly, develop a deep love of learning.
+In Years 7, 8 and 9 students follow a broad and balanced Key Stage 3 curriculum which is carefully designed to ensure they are able to build powerful subject knowledge, learn subject specific skills and, most importantly, develop a deep love of learning.
 Our curriculum focuses on achievement for all and teaching is highly personalised.
 Over a twenty-five hour week, all students study:

-- English Language and
+- English Language and Literature

 - Maths

 - Science

 - History

 - Geography

 - Religious Studies

-- Modern Foreign Languages French, Spanish, Urdu, Arabic or Italian
+- Languages (French, Spanish, Urdu, Arabic or Italian)

-- Design Technology Graphics, Product Design and Textiles
+- Design Technology (Graphics, Product Design and Textiles)

 - Food and Nutrition

 - Drama

 - Art

 - Music

 - Physical Education